 ENA pays assessments on membership dues collected.
-The current assessment paid to councils for a one-year membership is \$15.
+The current national assessment paid to state councils for a one-year membership is \$10.
 An additional amount of \$5 is paid to chapters if they exist and are identified with the member's record.
-In the event a council has no chapters, or no chapter has been assigned to the member, the \$5 chapter fund goes to the council.
+In the event a state has no chapters or no chapter has been assigned to the member, the \$5 chapter fund goes to the state.

-Several councils have added an additional dues surcharge for members within their states.
-In that case, they are paid the entire amount of the dues surcharge as well.
+Several states have added an additional state dues surcharge for members within their states.
+In that case, they are paid the entire amount of the state dues surcharge as well.